Lagnajit09/Lagnajit09/README.md

 ###

-<p align="left">I'm Lagnajit from India<br><br>- 🔭 I’m  studying Information Technology and Management.<br>- 📚 I'm currently learning Web development and Cloud engineering.<br>- ⚡ In my free time I do freelancing in animation and designing.</p>
+<p align="left">I'm Lagnajit from India<br><br>- 🔭 studying Information Technology and Management.<br>- 📚 currently learning Web development and Cloud engineering.<br>- ⚡ In my free time I do freelancing in animation and designing.</p>

 ###